CLTPayne/reduce/README.md

 - Issues - initially was trying to use `Array.prototype.push()` to create the new array but was getting just the number `1` returned.
 Eventually after a bit of googling I realised this is because `push()` has the return value of the new array's length. `concat()` returns the new array, and crucially does not mutate the existing arrays.
 - Definitely didn't find it 'easy'.

+`map2.js`
+- Adjusting the params to be more in accordance with symantic convention.
+- Updating my version one as per the improvements detailed [here](https://github.com/CLTPayne/reduce/issues/2)

 #### Challenge 3:
 Listed in the issues [here](https://github.com/CLTPayne/reduce/issues/3).